niyiyu/DASstore/README.md

 client.get_channel()
 ```

-## Public data service
+## Data Service and Tutorial
+The DASway (https://dasway.ess.washington.edu) is a dedicated object storage server providing data service.

-We are making one month of SeaDAS-N data (December 2022) available (anonymous access allowed).
-See the tutorials below for data access.
+* **We are opening one month of SeaDAS-N data (December 2022) through DASway.** Check Google Colab [notebook](https://colab.research.google.com/drive/112-rt1iCj-v6mHDVajfnJAYyVjxNDT9o?usp=sharing) how to access through DASstore.

-### Tutorial
+* A notebook to query 2-hour of 2023 Turkey earthquake SeaDAS data is available [here](https://colab.research.google.com/drive/19tY6DFhOC3_eWjV7e5j-WygGw63bjodP?usp=sharing) on Google Colab.
 * Several tutorials about uploading data to the object storage using Zarr or TileDB backend is available at `/tutorials`.
-* A notebook to query 2-hour of 2023 Turkey earthquake SeaDAS data is available [here](https://colab.research.google.com/drive/19tY6DFhOC3_eWjV7e5j-WygGw63bjodP?usp=sharing) on Google Colab.

-## Data Server (MinIO) Deployment
+## Data Server Deployment
+We use MinIO to deploy the local object storage.
 MinIO can run as Single-Node Single-Drive (SNSD).
 See documentation [here](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html) for more detail.
 Simple deployment using Docker is shown below.
 ```bash
 # pull MinIO image
 docker pull minio/minio